taidt/bikeshare_new/README.md

 ### new_york_city.csv
 ### washington.csv

-All four of these files are zipped up in the "*all_project_files*" document in the Resources tab in the sidebar on the left side of this page.
-(You may need to scroll down inside the Resources tab to see the "all_project_files" doc.)
+All four of these files are zipped up in the "**all_project_files**" document in the Resources tab in the sidebar on the left side of this page.
+(You may need to scroll down inside the Resources tab to see the "**all_project_files**" doc.)
 You can choose to download and unzip that "all_project_files" doc to access all four project files, and do your project work on your local machine.

 If you'd prefer, the later Project Workspace page in the classroom here also has the bikeshare.py file and all the city dataset files included in it, and you can do all your work on the project with them there.
 If you choose this option, you don't need to download the files from the Resources tab.